liamwalsh1980/Milestone-Project-1/README.md

 ### Content
 * I obtained content and adapted it for the resources page paragraph titled -  Don't stop going out.
 The content was taken from <a href="https://www.autismspeaks.org/blog/11-tips-new-autism-parents" target="blank">Autism Speaks</a> - (10) Take your kid out everywhere.

 * I obtained content for the resources page paragaph titled -  Routines and good habits.
-The content was take from <a href="https://www.marcus.org/autism-resources/autism-tips-and-resources/establishing-routines-at-home" target="blank">Marcus Autism Center</a> - Establishing routines at home (Why children with autism need routines at home)
+The content was taken from <a href="https://www.marcus.org/autism-resources/autism-tips-and-resources/establishing-routines-at-home" target="blank">Marcus Autism Center</a> - Establishing routines at home (Why children with autism need routines at home)

 * I obtained content for the resources page paragraph titled -  Tips for New Autism Parents.
 The content was taken from <a href="https://www.appliedbehavioranalysisedu.org/6-strategies-for-encouraging-a-non-verbal-child-to-communicate/" target="blank">Applied Behavior Analysis Edu</a> - 6 Strategies for Encouraging a Non-Verbal Child to Communicate.

 ### Code